michaelremington2/intro_to_python_workshop/README.md

 Part 1: We will be a walk through of these various concepts with examples and small exercises.

-Part 2: Amore in depth excersie exploring real world data and applying some of the concepts we learned to put our new skills to the test.
+Part 2: A more in depth excersie exploring real world data and applying some of the concepts we learned to put our new skills to the test.

 # Download Python